What’s your saga?

 Using the SAGA Process can help you:

-• Demonstrate that your work is effective
+• Demonstrate your work is effective

-• Make better decisions for clients and animals
+• Make decisions for clients & animals

-• Strengthen grant applications and other funding proposals
+• Strengthen funding proposals

-• Build credibility with partners and the broader field
+• Build credibility with others

 Learning the SAGA Process